 On February 1, 2013, we entered into the Senior Secured Credit Facilities.
-Costs of \$92.9 million related to the issuance of the Senior Secured Credit Facilities are recorded within "Deferred financing costs, net" and are being amortized as interest expense over the life of the Senior Secured Credit Facilities.
-At December 31, 2014, the remaining unamortized balance of such costs was \$65.7 million.
+Costs of \$92.9 million related to the issuance of the Senior Secured Credit Facilities are recorded as direct deductions of the associated debt obligations, with the exception of deferred financing costs related to the Revolving Credit Facility, which are classified within Other assets on the balance sheet as the associated debt has been undrawn since inception, and are amortized as interest expense over the life of the Senior Secured Credit Facilities.
+At June 30, 2015 and December 31, 2014, the remaining unamortized balances of such costs were \$51.7 million and \$56.7 million, respectively.
 Original issue discount of \$25.7 million related to the Senior Secured Credit Facilities is recorded as a reduction of the principal amount of the borrowings and is amortized as interest expense over the life of the Senior Secured Credit Facilities.
-At December 31, 2014, the remaining unamortized original issue discount was \$19.1 million.
-At December 31, 2014, there were no borrowings under the Revolving Credit Facility.
-At December 31, 2014, letters of credit issued under the Revolving Credit Facility totaled \$15.5 million, which reduced the availability under the Revolving Credit Facility.
-Availability under the Revolving Credit Facility and and the Revolving Credit Facility and and the Revolving Credit Facility and a state of the Senior Secured Credit Facility.
-Availability under the Revolving Credit Facility and a reduction of the availability under the Revolving Credit Facility.
-Availability under the Revolving Credit Facility and a state of the senior Secured Credit Facility.
-Availability under the Revolving Credit Facility and the Revolving Credit Facility.
-Availability under the Revolving Credit Facility and the Revolving Credit Facility.
-Availability under the Revolving Credit Facility and the Revolving Credit Facility.
-Availability under the Revolving Credit Facility.
-Availability under the Revolving Credit Facility.
+At June 30, 2015 and December 31, 2014 the remaining unamortized original issue discount was \$16.8 million and \$18.4 million, respectively.
+At June 30, 2015 and December 31, 2014, there were no borrowings under the Revolving Credit Facility.
+At June 30, 2015 and December 31, 2014, letters of credit issued under the Revolving Credit Facility totaled \$21.0 million and \$15.5 million, respectively, which reduced the availability under the

+Revolving Credit Facility.
+Availability under the Revolving Credit Facility was \$379.0 million and \$384.5 million at June 30, 2015 and December 31, 2014, respectively.

 On February 3, 2014, we executed the second amendment to the Senior Secured Credit Facilities.
-The amendment (i) converted all of the outstanding Dollar Term Loans (\$2,282.8 million) into a new class of term loans (the "New Dollar Term Loans") and (ii) converted all of the outstanding Euro Term Loans (\$397.0 million) into a new class of term loans (the "New Dollar Term Loans") and (ii) converted all of the outstanding Euro Term Loans (\$397.0 million) into a new class of term loans (the "New Euro Term Loans").
+The amendment (i) converted all of the outstanding Dollar Term Loans (\$2,282.8 million) into a new class of term loans (the "New Dollar Term Loans") and (ii) converted all of the outstanding Euro Term Loans (€397.0 million) into a new class of term loans (the "New Euro Term Loans").
 The New Dollar Term Loans are subject to an Adjusted Eurocurrency Rate or Base Rate (each as defined in the credit agreement governing the Senior Secured Credit Facilities) floor of 1.00% and 2.00%, respectively (the "Interest Rate Floor"), plus an applicable rate.
-The applicable rate for such New Dollar Term Loans is 3.00% per annum for Eurocurrency Rate Loans (as defined in the credit agreement governing the Senior Secured Credit Facilities) and 2.00% per annum for Base Rate Loans (as defined in the credit agreement governing the Senior Secured Credit Facilities) is less than or equal to 4.50:1.00.
-The New Euro Term Loans are also subject to the Interest Rate Floor, plus an applicable rate for such New Euro Term Loans is 3.25% per annum for Eurocurrency Rate Loans.
-The New Euro Term Loans may not be Base Rate Loans.
-The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
-The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
-The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
-The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
-The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
-The applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Rate Loans.
-The applicable rate is subject to a further 25 basis
+The applicable rate for such New Dollar Term Loans is 3.00% per annum for Eurocurrency Rate Loans (as defined in the credit agreement governing the Senior Secured Credit Facilities) and 2.00% per annum for Base Rate Loans (as defined in the credit agreement governing the Senior Secured Rate Loans as well as Base Rate Loans is subject to a further 25 basis point reduction if the Total Net Leverage Ratio (as defined in the credit agreement governing the Senior Secured Credit Facilities) is less than or equal to 4.50:1.00.
+The New Euro Term Loans are also subject to the Interest Rate Floor, plus an applicable rate is subject to a further 25 basis point reduction if the Total Net Leverage Ratio is less than or equal to 4.50:1.00.

 The credit agreement governing the Senior Secured Credit Facilities requires us to comply with certain affirmative and negative covenants.
-As of December 31, 2014, we were in compliance with all such covenants.
+As of June 30, 2015 and December 31, 2014, we were in compliance with all such covenants.
 All obligations under the Term Loans and Revolving Facility are guaranteed and collateralized by substantially all the tangible and intangible assets of the Company and its subsidiaries.